lady-h-world/My_Garden/reading_pages/YinYang/ts7.md

 Kats doesn't update as frequent as many other popular open source libraries.

 According to Lady H.'s observations, Kats stayed at version 0.1.0 for months without any update.
-Such low code updating frequency is rare among active open source libraries, especially it's a library from a giant company.
+Such a low updating frequency is rare among active open source libraries, especially it's a library from a giant company.

 The installation of Kats was tricky, and the problems often happened in Prophet related features.